Croatia men's national handball team: Handball in Austria-Hungary (1904–1918)

-The word handball in the Croatian region was first used by Franjo Bučar, describing the German game Schleuderball in the journal Sokol 1904.
-The earliest documented forms of playing handball in these areas appear in 1911 in the gymnasium of Pazin, which is among other things due to the fact that programs for education in Istria, as part of the then Austrian coast, coming from the education center in Graz.
-In Croatia, at the time handball was in high school programs closing ceremony.
-It was a kind of Czech handball extended from the Czech Republic, where it was adopted by the Osijek and Vukovar students from Prague.
+The word handball in the Croatian region was first used by Franjo Bučar in 1904 to describe the German game Schleuderball in the journal Sokol.
+The earliest documented forms of playing handball in these areas appear in 1911 at the gymnasium of Pazin, which is, among other things, due to the programs for education in Istria, as part of the then-Austrian coast, coming from the education center in Graz.
+At the time, handball was included in high school programs closing ceremony in Croatia.
+The type of handball was a form of Czech handball and was adopted by the Osijek and Vukovar students from Prague.